 A ‘roof space ventilation system’ is something different.
 It relies on heat forming in the roof cavity, which is then circulated to other rooms in the house.
 Richard says these systems may not suit every house, particularly if you live in a colder, wet climate.

 “If you get a week of cold rain during winter, there may not be any hot air in the ceiling to circulate.
 Research is showing that, in some cases, they may even be chilling off the house.”

 To remove moisture and condensation, says Richard, you may be better off investing in a good extractor fan for the bathroom and a rangehood in the kitchen.

 So you’ve already sorted your energy-efficient room design, insulation, and ventilation.
 The next big question is: what kind of heating will you choose?

 That will depend on both your budget, and your personal cosiness preferences.
 Everyone loves the crackle of a real fire, but are you prepared to lug firewood in every night?
 And while heat pumps are very convenient, they are hardly a thing of beauty.

 In terms of cost to run, however, both those options are front-runners.

 Richard says: “The two cheapest forms of heating are a modern energy-efficient heat pump; or a wood burner, providing you have access to cheap or free firewood.”
 Most expensive (and unhealthy) of all is an unflued LPG heater.

 Reticulated natural gas is the cheapest source of central heating.
-Any plug-in electric heater – whether it’s a fan heater, oil-filled column, radiant panel, or convection heater – costs between 25-35 cents per kilowatt to run.
+Any plug-in electric heater – whether it’s a fan heater, oil-filled column, radiant panel, or convection heater – costs between 14-20 pence per kilowatt to run.

 Get in touch if you're thinking about renovating